lhug/spring-webflow-testing/README.md

 It automatically creates a new ExternalContext instance which is passed to the flow on every request, meaning that it is possible to follow the entire flow from start to end without worrying if certain actions are not executed.
 The Tester is being created by passing an instance of `de.lhug.webflowtester.builder.MockFlowBuilder`, a convenience interface exposing a single method returning a Flow instance.

-The library also offers an XMLMockFlowBuilder to build a testable flow definition from an XML resource, a FlowTestContext containing Beans and SubFlows, and a StubFlow-class which can be used to stub SubFlows.
+The library also offers an `XMLMockFlowBuilder` to build a testable flow definition from an XML resource, a `FlowTestContext` containing Beans and SubFlows, and a `StubFlow`-class which can be used to stub SubFlows.

+## Supported features

+* Databinding
+* Validation
+* Localized messages
+* Spring-Beans
+* Flow-inheritance
+* Passing input attributes at flow and view level
+* Accessing output attributes
+* Starting flow at specific state
+* Easy loading of XML-flows
+* Easy mocking of Subflows

+## Restrictions

+* Currently there is no way and no plan to support global flow attributes.
+* Currently there is no way of adding a preconfigured Spring-Context as provided by using the `SpringRunner`
+* Springs `Validator`-Bean is **not** being automatically instantiated.
+It can, however, be added manually.
+* All messages, that do not provide a default text, **must** be added explicitly.
+If not, a `NoSuchMessageException` is raised during runtime.

 ## Usage